jamalkhan2k6/fileuploader_php/README.md

 `$uploader->checkSize(200000);`

 ### Check for errors:
-(returns "mime" or "size" or "" in case of no errors)
+(returns "mime" or "size" or blank string in case of no errors)

 `$error = $uploader->getErrorType();`